-140. THE EPISTLE TO THE ROMANS.
+THE EPISTLE TO THE BOMANS.
+140.

-Translation and interpretation of the Epistle to the Romans, Chapters 1 through 8, and chapter 16 on the basis of the original text.
+Translation and interpretation of the Epistle to the Romans, Chapters 1 through 8, and Chapter 16 on the basis of the original text.
 Special attention is given to terminology and the argument and theology of the epistle.
-Chapters 9-15 are dealt with in an overview rather than in detailed exceptions.
-Petersen-Jungkuntz Credit, four hours

-161. GENESIS.
+Petersen-Jungkuntz Credit, four hours GENESIS.
+161.